lawmurray/Birch/README.md

     birch build
     birch install

-See the `DOCS.md` file for reference documentation.
+Documentation for the standard library is readily accessible at <http://www.birch-lang.org>.

 ## Developer notes

-The standard library include parsers for several file formats that are contained in `*.y` files.
+The standard library includes parsers for several file formats that are contained in `*.y` files.
 The `lemon` parser generator is used to build C sources for these.
 These C sources are included in the repository so that users of the standard library need not build them themselves.
 For developers, however, after modifications to any `*.y` files, run `make_parser.sh` manually to rebuild the C sources.

 ## Version history